fcrepo-exts/fcrepo-vagrant/README.md

 ####Acceptance Testing

-One may validate the state of the environment provisioned by the BASH scripts using [beaker](https://github.com/puppetlabs/beaker).
+One may validate the state of the environment created by the provisioning process using [beaker](https://github.com/puppetlabs/beaker).
+Please note that the test suite requires that both [Ruby](https://www.ruby-lang.org) (release 2.2.3 and later are supported) and [Bundler](http://bundler.io) (supporting releases 1.10 and later) to be installed within the working environment.
-The acceptance tests (implemented using [server-spec](http://serverspec.org/)) may be executed locally in the following manner:
+The acceptance tests (implemented using [server-spec](http://serverspec.org/)) must be executed from outside of the Vagrant Box, using the BASH script `accept.sh`:
-* `rake beaker`
+* `source accept.sh`

 #### Using the backup and restore scripts
 The scripts at the ~/backup_restore directory can be used to test backing up and restoring the fedora repository for consistency.